Backrooms-Mod/backrooms-mod/README.md

 ### Settings

 You can change some settings.
-In Mod Menu, click in the Backrooms and open the configuration screen.
+In Mod Menu, click on the Backrooms and open the configuration screen.

 ## Building and Running